-- 14.6.1 The Supplier can issue a Reminder Notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract Value within 30 days of the date of the Reminder Notice. - 14.6.2 The Supplier also has the right to terminate the Contract in accordance with Clauses 24.3 and 27.5. - 14.6.3 Where the Buyer terminates the Contract under Clause 14.3 or the Supplier terminates the Contract under Clause 14.6.1 or 27.5: - a) the Buyer must promptly pay all outstanding Charges incurred to the Supplier; - b) the Buyer must pay the Supplier reasonable committed and unavoidable Losses as long as the Supplier provides a fully itemised and costed schedule with evidence - the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; and - c) Clauses 14.5.1d) to 14.5.1h) apply.
+14.6.1 The Supplier can issue a Reminder Notice if the Buyer does not pay an undisputed invoice on time.
+The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract Value within 30 days of the date of the Reminder Notice.

+- 14.6.2 The Supplier also has the right to terminate the Contract in accordance with Clauses 24.3 and 27.4. - 14.6.3 If the Supplier terminates the Contract under Clause 14.6.1 or 27.4: - a) the Buyer must promptly pay all outstanding Charges incurred to the Supplier; - b) the Buyer must pay the Supplier reasonable committed and unavoidable Losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; and - c) Clauses 14.5.1d) to 14.5.1h) apply.